A disappointingly frustrating and obsessively nostalgic game.

 And this puzzle isn’t an anomaly in Dream Diary.
 Old-adventure-game-like unintuitive item usage is rampant throughout.
 There’s one NPC that, when interacted with, has a picture of an item appear above his head.
 Later when I found the item, I put two and two together, but the game never explains why he wants the item.

 Maybe I could have put up with all of this if the narrative captured me.
 The ostensible story seems intriguing: you explore the surreal, haunting dreams of a hikikomori.
 But the game never delivers on that pretense.
 You’re just thrown into the world without any real attempt at narrative.
-Dream Diary never bothers to make us invest in its protagonist or tell us much of anything about her; it also never bothers linking her dreams to her experiences in the real world.
-Narratively, it simply falls flat.
+Dream Diary never bothers to make us invest in its protagonist or tell us much of anything about her.

-Ultimately, Dream Diary feels unnecessary.
-This was abundantly clear to me when I saw the Steam page, which proudly presents a character design document – drawn by the creator of the original game – and claims to bring that long-dormant character to life.
-I looked at the character and thought, ‘Wow, that’s ugly.
-I can see why it was never included in the original’.
-And the character doesn’t add anything of value to Dream Diary.
+Dream Diary feels unnecessary.
+This was abundantly clear to me when I saw its Steam page, which proudly presents a character design document – drawn by the creator of the original game – and claims to bring that long-dormant character to life.
+The character in question is quite ugly and adds little if any value to Dream Diary.
+So why include it?